Junyi-L/USfluIndex/README.md

 # USfluIndex

 ## Description
 This repository contains code and data to reproduce the model comparison result in the paper "Forecasting Flu Activity in the United States: Benchmarking an Endemic-Epidemic Beta Model".
+R version: 3.4.4.

 Seven models are compared in this paper,